 We observe how the lion first hunts the deer who are injured or have a disease.
 This keeps the deer herd healthy.
 The lion also thins the herd.
 In this way, the deer don’t multiply beyond the capability of the land to sustain them.
 The lion helps sustain the balance of the ecosystem.

 We doubt neither the lion nor the deer understands their unique places in this yin and yang expression of creation.
 The lion is not good or evil.
 The lion is a lion.
 And the deer is the deer.
-S You either live in fear or hunger.
+You either live in fear or hunger.
 You can’t see the true perspective.

 Defining Your World in Black and White

 This narrow perspective locks into the perspective of the deer or the lion.
 It can easily become a hindrance to our spirituality.
-This is because it reduces reality to thinking in terms of black and white, good and evil, happiness and sadness.
+This is because it reduces reality to thinking in terms of just black or white, good and evil, happiness and sadness.
 With this overriding perspective, there is no way to see the shades of gray.
 If we are like the lion or deer, we become “locked into” a black and white perspective.
 This makes us prone to the tactics of groupthink manipulation.
 So, we then mistake mythology as fact.

 We take ideological “take positions” based on narrow perspectives.
 This prevents us from being able to step outside and observe from the third perspective.
 The third perspective is the ability to see the whole.